Best

 Bank of Canada, Federal Reserve or any other central bank can buy an asset or make a loan by crediting the seller's or borrower's account.
 In this purchase or loan process, new money is created.
 More interestingly, when a commercial bank uses depositors’ money to make loans, it creates money.
 Because the depositors still have their money, while those who have received the loans also have the money and can spend it.

 On the other hand, when a central bank sells an asset or receives a loan payment, money is destroyed.
 Similarly, when a commercial bank receives loan principal payments, money is destroyed (annihilated).
-This temporary nature of money allows policymakers to set its rent.
-In most countries, central banks are responsible for setting monetary policy.
+This temporary nature of money allows policymakers to set its rent (interest rate).

 In Canada, the Bank of Canada (BoC) has several responsibilities.
 The most important mandate of the Bank of Canada is achieving price stability.
 BoC has agreed with the Department of Finance to define price stability as having a 2% CPI inflation rate.